Fri, 08/31/2007 - 01:46 pm

 - If needed, you could use interpolate to clean up your traced data.

 If you want to help Tracer to take the right path where traces cross one another, you can use the image editing button to touch up the image.
-Hold down the control key to paint pixels with the trace color, or the option key to paint with the background color.
+Hold down the control key and click with the mouse to paint pixels with the trace color, or the option key to paint with the background color.
 Expand the graph view for more detailed editing.
+Use command/ctrl + scroll to zoom in and out, hold the shift key to accelerate zoom.

 If tracing fails, be sure to try changing the fuzziness, jump threshold and gaps settings.